How To Speed Up Windows PC | Make Windows PC Faster

 • Search for a specific app or sort them to see which ones are using the most space.

-• When you find an app to remove, select the More ⁝ icon next to it and select Uninstall.
+• When you find an app to remove, choose it from the list and select Uninstall.

 And then, restart your PC and see if it seems to run better.
 If not, try the next tip.